VATSALVARSHNEY108/B.O.I.-MARK-2/docs/RUN_LOCALLY_INSTRUCTIONS.md

-# How to Run VATSAL GUI with Voice Commands Locally
+# How to Run BOI GUI with Voice Commands Locally

 Voice commands **cannot work in Replit cloud** because the code needs direct access to your computer's microphone.